malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 - $\lambda_\text{liquid}$ describing the curvature of the liquid parabola,
 - $\lambda_\text{crystal}$ describing the curvature of the crystal parabola, and
-- $\Delta$ which is the difference in free energy between the liquid and crystal.
+- $\Delta$ being the difference in free energy between the liquid and crystal.

 Letting $\lambda_\text{liquid} = \lambda_\text{crystal} = 1$ and $\Delta = 0$
 results in @fig:fluctuation_parabola_example.